-The T&MA Contractors have produced a variety of other training materials for the purpose of assisting grantees and training grantee staff.
-The following is a list of the available guides.
+The T&MA Contractors have produced a variety of training materials for the purpose of assisting grantees and training grantee staff.
+The following is a list of the available self-help handbooks.
 Please contact your T&MA Contractor for a copy or for more information.

-Board of Directors
+Boards of Directors Handbook